 Beijing City International School implements its "Head of School responsible system," which is under direct guidance of the Board of Trustees.
 With expertise and rich experience from international education, the business community, finance, facilities and risk management, human resources and legal areas, the board members provide direction and strategy for the sustained development of the school.

-There are three committees affiliated to the board: Education & Development Committee, Finance & Operations Committee, and the Policy Committee.
-The Head of School sits on all committees.
-Each committee consists of one to two board members, with one board member as the chair of the committee, which is conducive to the timely communication channel between the board and the school.
+There are two committees affiliated to the board: the Education & Development Committee and the Finance & Operations Committee.
+Each committee consists of two to three board members, with one board member as the chair of the committee, which is conducive to the timely communication channel between the board and the school.

 The positive and effective relationship exists between the board and Head of School works for the best interest of all students and staff.
 The board convenes at least four times a year to review the Head of School and Committee work reports at major board meetings.
 The committees provide guidance and recommendations for all sectors of the school through meetings, consultation and discussion to address concerns and promote the development of the school.

 Mr. Ni established the YueCheng Group in 1996 and has been President of the group ever since.
 YueCheng Group has diversified interests in the areas of education, services for senior citizens, real estate, asset management, and city investment and operations.
 YueCheng Group has programs in many areas of China including Beijing, Shan Dong, Zhejiang, and Hainan.